-I presented this work in a solo exhibition at Marrow Gallery in San Francisco.
+This series was later presented in a solo exhibition at Marrow Gallery.

-Crafted from porcelain, jute, raffia, sand, and wood, this body of work embodied a sense of ritual and reverence, evoking ceremonial and totemic forms.
-Weaving traditions—long used as a means of storytelling across cultures—were both honored and reinterpreted through layered embellishments and textural interplay.
-A quiet theatricality emerged, with many pieces suggesting masks or relics, while remaining deeply rooted in the raw, organic integrity of their materials.
+Working with porcelain, jute, raffia, sand, and wood, I created a body of work rooted in ritual, reverence, and material transformation.
+The pieces drew from ceremonial and totemic forms, while weaving traditions—long used as vessels for storytelling across cultures—were both honored and reinterpreted through layered embellishment and tactile surface.
+A quiet theatricality emerged throughout the work, with many forms suggesting masks, relics, or sacred objects, while remaining grounded in the raw, organic integrity of their materials.

-This body of work reflects my time in the Mojave, Sonoran, and Chihuahuan Deserts—vast, mercurial landscapes that have shaped my practice over the years.
-Through gestures of reflection, obscuring, and suspended movement, I sought to distill the desert’s arid stillness, shifting palette, and its paradoxical sense of both expansiveness and unknowability.
+This body of work emerged from my time spent in the Mojave, Sonoran, and Chihuahuan deserts—vast, mercurial landscapes that have profoundly shaped my practice over the years.
+Through gestures of reflection, obscuring, and suspended movement, I sought to distill the desert’s arid stillness, shifting palette, and its simultaneous sense of expansiveness and unknowability.

-Linen, merino, and cotton—infused with cochineal, porcelain, and earth pigments—emphasize the tactile intimacy of a knotted or stitched surface, transforming each piece into a textured terrain.
-Weaving, wrapping, and knotting intertwine with hand-built porcelain and stoneware, echoing the ephemeral nature of the mirage, where materiality dissolves into illusion.
+Working with linen, merino, and cotton infused with cochineal, porcelain, and earth pigments, I explored the tactile intimacy of knotted, wrapped, and stitched surfaces, allowing each piece to unfold as a kind of textured terrain.
+Weaving, wrapping, and knotting are intertwined with hand-built porcelain and stoneware elements, echoing the ephemeral quality of the mirage, where materiality begins to dissolve into illusion.

 This work reflects the desert’s arid stillness, shifting palette, and vast unknowability through reflection, obscuring, and suspended movement.
 The grid emerges naturally—a familiar yet fluid structure—framing the desert’s elusive space.